 Let's break shooting down into its constituent parts: To create your movie, you're going to be filming actors with cameras on a set.
 In this section, we will take a look at how you can plan for everything required in front of and behind the lens.

 Whatever way you envisage the characters prior to casting, the actors playing them are never going to be exactly what you had in mind.
 As stated already: Preproduction is where imagination meets reality.

 You can use a casting agency to find your cast or advertise the roles yourself.
-It really depends on the size of the project you are working on.
+Depending on the size of your project, you have a number of different options when it comes to finding your cast.
+A successful casting will require figuring out what works best for the project you are working on.
 You'll have to decide whether you are working with 'guilded' actors or not.
 The costs will vary wildly depending on the talent you are working with.